NeuroTechX/ntx_slack_archive/eegdata.md

  >alexandre.barachant: very interesting, I would love to see that presentation..
 Do you know why it didnt work?
 Due to overfitting?

+5/30/2017 3:51 PM

+ **hassan** :

+ >I saw once that US army (or a related agency) released  about 100 GB of raw EEG data.
+Cannot find the link.
+However, do we really consider this as an enough data to model a complex signal like EEG via deep learning?